Banns of marriage: Canada

 In the Canadian province of Ontario, the publication of banns "proclaimed openly in an audible voice during divine service" in the church(es) of the betrothed remains a legal alternative to obtaining a marriage licence.
-Two same-sex couples married this way at the Metropolitan Community Church of Toronto on January 14, 2001, since the province was not then issuing marriage licences to same-sex couples.
+This was the procedure followed by the first few same-sex marriages in Ontario, since the province was not then issuing marriage licences to same-sex couples.
 The marriages were ruled valid in 2003.
-See Same-sex marriage in Ontario.
-Banns being read once in a church ordinarily attended by both parties to the marriage is allowed in lieu of a licence in Manitoba.
+Banns being read once in a church ordinarily attended by both parties to the marriage is also allowed in lieu of a licence in Manitoba.

 In the Canadian province of Quebec, equivalent formalities are required for all marriages, although the Civil code does not use the word "banns".
-There is no requirement for a government-issued licence, but a written notice must be posted at the place of the wedding for 20 days beforehand, and the officiant verifies the eligibility of the intended spouses.
+The government does not issue licences; instead a written notice must be posted at the place of the wedding for 20 days beforehand, and the officiant verifies the eligibility of the intended spouses.

 In British Columbia, only Doukhobors can be married by banns.